-Second, the 12 steps encourage counseling, meetings and friendships with other recovering addicts to help you stay on track with their goals.
+Second, the 12 steps encourage counseling, meetings, and friendships with other recovering addicts to help you stay on track with your goals.
 Addiction is a disease of isolation, but recovery is not.
 Sobriety is much more rewarding when you share it with others.

 Bottom line: Surrendering is not giving up.
 Instead, it’s about stopping the desire to control things and accepting things for what they are.

 So how exactly can you surrender?
 Is it as simple as saying the word?